Nightmare82/nightmare82.github.io/VideoPlayback.md

 `-b:v 2000k` for 2000 kbit/s.
 Please refer to the
 [ffmpeg documentation](http://ffmpeg.org/ffmpeg.html#Options) for more details.

-See https://github.com/phoboslab/pl_mpeg/blob/master/README.md for more details
+See [pl_mpeg documentation](https://github.com/phoboslab/pl_mpeg/blob/master/README.md) for more details

 ### Playing videos
 You can start videos via action "Start Video", via Cutscene or via Lua scripting